 Often people will not take action if they don’t think their actions will make a difference or they won’t experience any personal benefits (especially if they are not environmentally motivated).

 So highlight the personal benefits e.g. health benefits and social benefits (either for their social status or their family).

-If you would like to make your campaigns more effective by applying the principles of behavioural psychology, join our workshop specifically designed to help environmental campaigners and communicators achieve greater behaviour change for the environment.
+If you would like to make your campaigns more effective by applying the principles of behavioural psychology, watch our on demand workshop specifically designed to help environmental campaigners and communicators achieve greater behaviour change for the environment.